|

 MULTI-MAGS throughout the

 mid to late 1970s and very early 1980s.
-The downside of the single issue stories
+The downside

-DC's titles of the 1970s, heroes and foes would
+Somewhat reminiscent of DC's titles of the 1970s,

-meet, things would happen, and then everybody
+heroes and foes would meet, things would happen,

-to the next issue, which would just start the
+took place mattered to the next issue, which

-procedural formula all over again.
-It didn't
+would just start the procedural formula all over

-inevitably produce whimsical or even bad stories,
+again.
+It didn't inevitably produce whimsical or

-but it somehow facilitated them.
+even bad stories, but it somehow facilitated

 |